-- 9.1 If a landlord has been convicted of an offence under The Housing Act 2004 for failing to comply with an improvement notice, failing to comply with a prohibition order, being in control or managing an unlicensed HMO or house the Council has a power to consider an application to the First Tier Tribunal for a rent repayment order.
-A notice of intended proceedings will be sent to the relevant party with the required information and details of the right to make representations. - 9.2 In all instance were formal proceedings have been taken and substantiated by the court.
-Portsmouth City Council will look to make an application for a rent repayment order.
+- 9.1 If a landlord has been convicted of an offence under The Housing Act 2004 for - failing to comply with an Improvement Notice, or - failing to comply with a Prohibition Order, or - being in control or managing an unlicensed HMO or dwelling,

+The Council has a power to consider an application to the First Tier Tribunal for a rent repayment order.
+A notice of intended proceedings will be sent to the relevant party with the required information and details of the right to make representations.

+9.2 In all instances where formal proceedings have been taken and substantiated by the court, the Council will look to make an application for a rent repayment order.